-We are located just outside of the fishing village of Burgau a one hour drive west from Faro Airport towards Sagres.
+We are located just outside of the town and marina of Lagos, a one hour drive west from Faro Airport towards Vila Do Bispo.

-The closest aiport is Faro, and you can easily fly direct here from many European hubs.
-You can fly return from London for around £100 in May, or from many other European airports for around €140.
+The closest airport is Faro, and you can easily fly direct here from many European hubs.
+You can fly return from London for around £100, or from many other European airports for around €140.

 We tend to browse Skyscanner.net to get the full picture for long-haul flights as they seem to offer the best range of deals from different airlines.